mattermost/docs/source/about/cloud-subscriptions.rst

 Purchase a Cloud subscription
 -------------------------------

 Mattermost Cloud subscriptions start with a 14-day trial.
-When you're near the end of your trial, a banner will notify you to upgrade to a subscription plan.
+When you're near the end of your trial, a banner within Mattermost will notify you to upgrade to a subscription plan.

 1. Select **Subscribe now** from the banner.
 2. Provide your credit card details.